adamjamescuz/mls-cup/README.md

 All the source code contains lots of comments - so here is just a brief overview:

 Although I see the benefit of front end frameworks e.g. Backbone, Angular etc, for this I have used my own bespoke lightweight single page app framework as it contains just three views and I can achieve everything I need to whilst still having enough scalability should I extend the banner later.
 It uses SCSS for the CSS and has a Grunt build process (described above) for buiding the develop and distribution versions.
+Lastly, I have only included the OTF formats for the DIN fonts which are used in the design.

 #### source/app/js/__main.js: